-The Company's accounts receivable consists of amounts due to the Company in connection with its various research grants.
+The Company's accounts receivable consist of amounts due to the Company in connection with its various research grants.
 At each reporting period, management reviews all outstanding balances to determine if the facts and circumstances of each customer relationship indicate the need for a reserve.
-The Company does not require collateral and did not have an allowance for doubtful accounts at December 31, 2017 or 2016.
+The Company does not require collateral and did not have an allowance for doubtful accounts at December 31, 2018.
+There were no accounts receivable at December 31, 2019.